salmaert/tic-tac-toe_game/README.md

 # 🎮 Tic Tac Toe Game

-A simple **Tic Tac Toe (Morpion)** game built using Python.
-This is a basic two-player game played in the terminal.
+A simple two-player Tic Tac Toe (Morpion) game built in Python.

-It's a great exercise to practice logic, conditionals, and loops.
+Players take turns choosing cells and symbols.
+The game detects wins and draws, and allows restarting or quitting.

+Built to practice Object-Oriented Programming (OOP) with classes: Player, Board, Menu, and Game.

 ## 📌 Features